jjaakkol/lustre-demo/README.md

 zpool create MDT1 -o multihost=on -o cachefile=none raidz1 /dev/vde /dev/vdf /dev/vdg
 ```

 Since the created zpool has three disks, where one disk is used for parity data, it has twice the throughput of a single disk.
-Lets test this with writing to a new ZFS dataset.
+Lets test this with creating a new ZFS dataset `test` and writing to it.
 We need to write enough data (8G) to fill the ARC, otherwise we just measure write cache speed.

 ```
+[root@lustre-demo-mds0 ~]# zfs create MDT0/test -o recordsize=1M
 [root@lustre-demo-mds0 ~]# openssl aes256 -pass pass:foo < /dev/zero | pv -s 8G -S > /MDT0/test/testfile
 *** WARNING : deprecated key derivation used.
 Using -iter or -pbkdf2 would be better.